opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/paymentmock/Full Page/README.md

    b.)
 Make sure to select the environment for Mock Gateway.

    c.)
-Edit the Postman environment file so the collection can be imported with all your OPF Tenant and Mock Gateway Test Account unique values.
+Edit the Postman environment file so the collection can be imported with all your OPF Tenant and Payment Mock Gateway Test Account unique values.

 | Name                                                                                 | Description
 | ------------------------------------------------------------------------------------ | ------------------------------------------------------------------ |